About Kuari Pass Trek (Garhwal Tour Packages)

 Kuari Pass Trek Itinerary:

-Day 2: Joshimath to Dhak (Drive), Dhak to Gulling (Trek)
+Day 2: Karnaprayag to Dhak (Drive), Dhak to Gulling (Trek) (Drive: 4 hours)

-Post breakfast at 9 am, we start with our accommodation in Joshimath to reach our start point of the trek at the Dhak village.
-Dhak village is at almost 10kms which is like a 30mins drive with beautiful views of peaks like Dronagiri and more.
-Around 10 am we gear up to start the trek from the village.
+We start with our drive from karnaprayag to reach our start point of the trek at the Dhak village.
+Dhak village is at almost like a 4 hours drive with beautiful views of peaks like Dronagiri and more.
+Around 11 am we gear up to start the trek from the village.
 It is fantastic to find green farms, dusty trails and we cross Himalaya’s village (Karachi and Tugashi Village).
 Post this we reach our first campsite almost by 3.00pm to have our lunch.
+Dinner and overnight at the campsite.

 Day 3: Guling (2,800 m) to Khullara (3,350 m)